erlichlab/erlichlab.org/public_html/how-to-present-journal-club.md

 ## Why do we have journal club

-Some reasons for of a journal club (not in order of importance):
+Some reasons for journal club (not in order of importance):

 1. Keep up with the literature
 2. Get exposed to classic papers